ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v14.md

 * For both Cloud Foundation instances and vCenter Server instances: Optimized networking configuration, that is, only the primary public and private IP addresses that are assigned by SoftLayer® are attached to ESXi servers.
 Portable private addresses are no longer deployed for management traffic.
 * For Cloud Foundation instances only: Windows AD SSO (Active Directory Single Sign-On) and Domain Name System (DNS) server

 Because of these changes, you cannot use your existing pre-V1.4 instances in the current release.
 To reuse the configuration of your existing instances, you must upgrade them to the current version.
-For more information, see [Upgrading instances from pre-V1.4](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-movinginstances).
 {:note}

 ## Multi-site configuration support for Cloud Foundation instances